ICU Discharge Summary for TPA Insurance Claims: A Complete Guide

 5. The costs are consistent with the documented clinical severity

 Your discharge summary is the primary document the TPA reviewer reads.
 Everything else — lab reports, imaging, operation notes — is supplementary evidence.
-If the discharge summary is incomplete, the reviewer will either reject the claim or request a detailed resubmission, adding weeks to the process.

 The 12 Required Elements of a TPA-Ready ICU Discharge Summary